 Despite a lack of evidence, the advice from most authorities is that a passive person should drink at least eight glasses of water (about eight ounces each) per day.
 That totals almost two litres.
 Active people should drink more.

 Besides maintaining proper hydration, “some studies show that drinking lots of water reduced the incidence of bladder cancer, colorectal cancer, urinary tract infections and urinary stones.”

 Some reasons our bodies need drinking water are:

 So, drink on up!

 The City of Gold Coast is helping customers to enjoy a healthy, environmentally friendly and low-cost community lifestyle through its Choose Tap program.

-The Choose Tap message is simple: tap water is the best choice for your health, the environment and your hip pocket.
-Additionally, by reusing a personal water bottle, drinking tap water is a convenient alternative to purchasing bottled water.
+The Choose Tap message is simple: tap water is the best choice for your health, environment, and hip pocket.
+Additionally, drinking tap water is a convenient alternative to purchasing bottled water by reusing a personal water bottle.

 We have no shortage of water filtration options to choose from.
 Here’s a glimpse into a few of the most popular comparing their pros, cons and costs.
 What will work best for you?
 That’s up to you to decide.